neileames/travelbot-app/README.md

 Birmingham tomorrow
 June 23 Stonehenge
 The Cotswolds Cumbria Bristol June 23
 Birmingham today tomorrow 2 days time

+Note: weather.sqlite contains usable data.
+If you want to use the 'Refresh Data' option, you will need to obtain an API key from [openweathermap.org](https://openweathermap.org)
+then update 'temp_api_key.py'.

 ## Run the project: